Monotile kirigami: Introduction

 In a recent groundbreaking work, Smith et al.~\cite{smith2024aperiodic} discovered aperiodic monotile patterns, which consist of a polykite shape called the ``Hat''.
-Moreover, it was shown that there is an infinite family of aperiodic monotiles generalized from the Hat pattern in the form of Tile$(a,b)$, where $a$ and $b$ are the lengths of two consecutive sides of the polykite tile.
+Moreover, it was shown that there is an infinite family of aperiodic monotiles generalized from the Hat pattern in the form of Tile$(a,b)$, where $a$ and $b$ are the relative lengths of two consecutive sides of the polykite tile.
 More recently, they further discovered shapes that tile aperiodically without reflections~\cite{smith2024chiral}.
-In particular, the monotile pattern Tile (1,1) can tile aperiodically using translation and rotation only.
-Also, the ``Spectre'' tile, which is modified from Tile (1,1), can tile aperiodically using translation, rotation, and reflection.
+In particular, the monotile pattern Tile (1,1) admits periodic tiling but can tile aperiodically without the use of reflected tiles.
+Also, the ``Spectre'' tile, which is modified from Tile (1,1), can tile aperiodically using translation and rotation only, whereas it is impossible to tile the plane using reflected and original tiles together.
 Since the discovery of aperiodic monotiles, many follow-up studies have further explored their engineering applications for the design of isotropic zero Poisson's ratio metamaterials~\cite{clarke2023isotropic}, high-performance composites~\cite{jung2024aperiodicity}, and studied their elastic properties~\cite{naji2024effective} and other physical properties such as chirality and zero modes~\cite{schirmann2024physical}.

-Motivated by the above works, here we pose and solve the problem of designing deployable kirigami structures using \emph{periodic and aperiodic monotile patterns}.
+Motivated by the above works, here we pose and solve the problem of designing deployable kirigami structures using \emph{periodic and aperiodic monotile patterns} (see Fig.~\ref{fig:F1}).
 In particular, we first establish the existence of periodic and aperiodic monotile kirigami patterns via explicit constructions, with different design strategies utilized for creating representative monotile kirigami patterns.
 We then further perform theoretical and computational analyses on the shape and size changes of different monotile kirigami patterns under the deployment process.
 Altogether, our systematic study of monotile kirigami provides a solid theoretical foundation for designing and utilizing kirigami patterns for practical applications involving shape-morphing structures.

 The rest of the paper is organized as follows.
 In Section~\ref{sect:main}, we first establish the existence of periodic monotile kirigami patterns, followed by the exploration of aperiodic monotile kirigami patterns.
 In Section \ref{sect:analysis}, we perform theoretical analysis on the shape change properties of both periodic and aperiodic monotile kirigami patterns.
 In Section~\ref{sect:numerical}, we further perform a computational analysis of the monotile kirigami patterns and assess their size change properties using numerical simulations.
 We conclude our work and discuss possible future directions in Section~\ref{sect:conclusion}.